 hmss Buffalo arrives at Mr Browne’s establishment

 His putative youngest brother was Charles Dickens’ friend and illustrator, Hablot Knight Browne, aka Phiz.
-Putative, because Hablot was in fact the nephew of the founder of the Auckland region’s first European settlement, George Davis Browne, being the latter’s unmarried eldest sister Kate’s child, rather than his mother’s.
+Putative, because Hablot was in fact the nephew of the founder of the Auckland region’s first European settlement, Gordon Davis Browne, being the latter’s unmarried eldest sister Kate’s child, rather than his mother’s.

 The fifteen Browne siblings appear to have been close-knit, possibly as a result of their father decamping to Philadelphia and starting a new life there as the watercolour artist William L Breton—the embezzled funds he took with him to the United States no doubt easing the transition into his new, self-taught vocation.